-The engine ECU outputs sawtooth wave signals with a constant frequency.
+- The engine ECU outputs sawtooth wave signals with a constant frequency.
 The value of the current is the effective (average) value of these signals.
 As the effective value increases, the valve opening decreases, and as the effective value decreases, the valve opening increases.

-When the SCV Energized Duration (Duty ON Time) is Short The average current flowing through the solenoid is small, the cylinder is returned by the force of the spring, and the valve opening is large.
-As a result, the fuel suction quantity increases.
+When the SCV Energized Duration (Duty ON Time) is Short

+- When the SCV energization time is short, the average current flowing through the solenoid is small.
+As a result, the needle valve is returned by spring force, creating a large valve opening.
+Subsequently, the fuel suction quantity increases.

-When the SCV Energized Duration (Duty ON Time) is Long The average current flowing through the solenoid is large, the cylinder is pressed out, and the valve opening is small.
-As a result, the fuel suction quantity decreases.
+When the SCV Energized Duration (Duty ON Time) is Long

+- When the energization time is long, the average current flowing to the solenoid is large.
+As a result, the needle valve is pressed out (in the compact SCV, the needle valve is pulled), creating a small valve opening.
+Subsequently, the fuel suction quantity decreases.

-b) Normally Closed Type
+Normally Closed Type

-- When the solenoid is energized, the cylinder is pressed by the armature, completely opening the fuel passage and supplying fuel to the plunger portion.
-(Full quantity intake and full quantity discharge.) - When the solenoid energizing ends, the return spring presses the cylinder and returns it, closing the fuel passage. - The solenoid ON/OFF is actuated by duty ratio control.
+- When the solenoid is energized, the needle valve is pressed upon (in the compact SCV, the cylinder is pulled upon) by the armature, completely opening the fuel passage and supplying fuel to the plunger.
+(Total quantity suctioned → Total quantity discharged) - When power is removed from the solenoid, the return spring presses the needle valve back to the original position, closing the fuel passage. - The solenoid ON/OFF is actuated by duty ratio control.
 Fuel is supplied in an amount corresponding to the open surface area of the passage, which depends on the duty ratio, and then is discharged by the plungers.